How Budgee reduces forecasts when actuals arrive

 If the real transaction is larger than the matching forecast amount, Budgee reduces that forecast to zero.

-If there is still some amount left after that, Budgee ignores the remainder.
-It does not push it into another month or another category.
+If there is still some actual amount left after that, Budgee continues through the normal category and month forecast pool.

 What Budgee adjusts